 His leadership positions include Chairman of the State Bar of California Intellectual Property Law section, President of the Los Angeles Intellectual Property Law Association, and Committee Chairman for the American Intellectual Property Law Association and IP section of the ABA.

 Jeffrey’s peers have selected him as a “Best Lawyer” for many years, and achieved the distinction of being named the “Best of the Best” in Southern California for both patent and trademark law.
-Jeffrey was recently awarded 2019’s Best Lawyers Award in the 25th Edition of The Best Lawyers of America for IP Litigation, Patent Litigation, Patent Law, and Trademark Law.
+Jeffrey was recently awarded 2019 and 2020’s Best Lawyers Award in The Best Lawyers of America for IP Litigation, Patent Litigation, Patent Law, and Trademark Law.

 Jeffrey is regularly retained by in-house counsel of large corporations, start-ups, and individual inventors because of his command of intellectual property law.
 He is skilled at achieving clients’ objectives through the most effective and efficient means.
 He was previously employed as a chemical engineer by Exxon and then Shell Chemical.
 Prior to that, Jeffrey was a scientific coordinator at Lee Pharmaceuticals and a medical device development engineer at American Hospital Supply Corporation.

 Education: J.D., magna cum laude, Loyola Law School

 M.Sc. in Biomedical Engineering, Marshall Scholar, University of Strathclyde

 U.S. Supreme Court

 U.S. Court of Appeals, Ninth Circuit

 U.S. District Court, Northern District of California